rammangrulkar/rammangrulkar.github.io/academia/index.md

 <li>Worked as SPOC Coordinator for NPTEL Local Chapter and Successfully Hosted Local Server at Institute.</li>
 <li>Worked as VC nominee for conducting UGC interview at Cummins College of Engineering on 13th April 2017. </li>
 <li>Worked as VC nominee for conducting UGC interview at G.H.R.I.E.T.W, Nagpur on 9thMay 2016. </li>
-<li>Worked as VC nominee for conducting UGC interview at Vilasrao Deshmukh College of Engineering, Nagpur on 17thJune 2016.  </li>
+<li>Worked as VC nominee for conducting UGC interview at Vilasrao Deshmukh College of Engineering, Nagpur on 17th June 2016.  </li>
 <li>Worked as VC nominee for conducting UGC interview at OM College of Engineering, Wardha on 20th June 2016.  </li>
 <li>Worked as DTE Committee Expert for Nuva College of Engineering on 18thFeb.
 2016.  </li>
 <li>Worked as DTE Committee Expert for Abha Gaikwad Patil college of Engineering on 18thFeb.
 2016. </li>